Dcc --help: Generating Context-Aware Compiler Error Explanations with Large Language Models: Background

 The adoption of ChatGPT-style LLMs within education is currently mixed, with some individuals, schools, and systems forbidding generative AIs (e.g. in Australian primary and secondary schools~\cite{linton_chatgpt_2023}) and others moving towards targeted and mass utilisation.
 The primary concern stems from the potential for wide-scale academic misconduct, but proponents of the technology argue that careful usage will unlock new pedagogical tools and strategies.
 Kasneci et al. provide a comprehensive survey in this area~\cite{kasneci_chatgpt_2023}, finding that, for example, ChatGPT is already being used for educational methods such as generating tests, quizzes, and flashcards.

 Research into the benefits and pitfalls of using LLMs to support novice learners in CS1 is still in its infancy \cite{MacNeil2022GeneratingModel, MacNeil2022AutomaticallyModels, Denny2023ConversingLanguage, Jalil2023ChatGPTPerils, Becker2023ProgrammingGeneration, Finnie-Ansley2022TheProgramming}.
-To date, work has focused on testing how well these tools can solve a public repository of CS1 programming problems (usually in languages other than C); and to what extent natural language modifications or prompts can lead to the generation of successful solutions.
+The majority of the work has focused on testing how well these tools can solve a public repository of CS1 programming problems (usually in languages other than C); and to what extent natural language modifications or prompts can lead to the generation of successful solutions.
 For instance, one study showed that Codex can perform better than most novice students on code writing questions in CS1 courses, scoring in the 75th percentile, and generating multiple solutions to problems \cite{Finnie-Ansley2022TheProgramming}.
 Another study found, using 31 questions from a popular software testing textbook, that ChatGPT was able to respond to 77.5\% of questions and provide a correct answer in 55.6\% of cases (further prompting of the tool led to a slightly higher rate of correct answers and explanations) \cite{Jalil2023ChatGPTPerils}.
 Denny et al. found GitHub Copilot to be effective in solving standard introductory programming problems, successfully solving about half of 166 problem sets the on first attempt, and a further 60\% of the remaining problems with some natural language changes to the problem specification \cite{Denny2023ConversingLanguage}.
+Concurrently with this work, Harvard's CS50 has released an `AI chatbot'~\cite{dreibelbis_harvards_2023} which aims to help students find bugs in their programs and perform Q\&A over unfamiliarities or error messages.
+This tool is external to the compiler and implemented in their online platform, utilising a bespoke LLM instead of ChatGPT to minimise accidental over-help.
+We instead explore the incorporation of ChatGPT into the compiler directly, such that it may generate on-demand, novice-friendly explanations of compile- and run-time errors.